BerniHacker/CV/README.md

 To access the HTML files, please use the links contained in the md files.

+> NEW! (updated daily): <code>Coronavirus Cases in Finland</code> This project contains visualizations realated to the spread of Coronavirus in Finland.
+All the code used to dump, complete, prepare and visualize the data in included. <sub>https://github.com/BerniHacker/Coronavirus/blob/master/README.md</sub>

 > NEW!
 (21.02.2020): <code>A_Prediction_Model_in_Python</code> This repository contains a Python project consisting in analyzing few data sets, fitting and evaluating different prediction models and making a prediction.
 The project is based on a completed Kaggle challenge and the result score would have been among the top 3 scores in the final competition. <sub>https://github.com/BerniHacker/A_Prediction_Model_in_Python/blob/master/README.md</sub>

 > NEW!
 (10.10.2019): <code>SQL_to_CSV.py</code> This script queries the full content of a defined table of a defined MySQL database (with defined credentials) and stores the result of the query temporarily into a pandas dataframe.
 The content of the dataframe is then dumped into a file with a defined name.
 The script allows handling "large data".
 Both the SQL query and the dump into the CSV file are performed in chunks according to pre-defined paramater values. <sub>https://github.com/BerniHacker/Python/blob/master/SQL_to_CSV.py</sub>